Skip links

 If you are comfortable obeying your superiors and have a deep respect for authority, the answer is yes.

-The Windsors are equal opportunities employers who lead by example.
+The Royals are equal opportunities for employers who lead by example.

 References